About Kim

 learn a little more about me:

-Growing up as a neurodivergent kid in the Mid-West, I received messages that I didn’t belong and was “too much,” while simultaneously “not being enough.”
-I developed an overactive “inner critic,” who was a brutal presence in my mind and body.
-This lead to anxiety.
-This lead to relationship issues.
-This lead to disordered eating.
+Growing up as a neurodivergent kid in the Midwest, I received messages that I didn’t belong and was “too much,” while simultaneously “not being enough.”
+I developed an overactive “inner critic” that was a brutal presence in my brain and body.
+This led to anxiety.
+This led to relationship issues.
+This led to disordered eating.
 Then I was sexually assaulted.
 I felt broken.

-Enter somatic psychotherapy and reconnecting with my mind/body/spirit in powerful ways.
-I was able to address these issues, learning more self-trust and self-love.
+Somatic psychotherapy entered my life, and I reconnected with my mind/body/spirit in powerful ways.
+I was able to address these issues, developing greater self-trust and self-love.
 By learning that I am more than my thoughts, I’ve been able to live a deeply satisfying life full of creativity and connection.

 Inspired by this journey, I love guiding people along their own path.
 I do so with a holistic, creative, and spiritual approach that is grounded in evidence-based modalities like Dialectical Behavior Therapy, Internal Family Systems, and EMDR.
 As a nature-based mystic and creative, I support folks at the crossroads of trauma, eating disorders, and neurodivergence.